artefactual/atom-docs/user-manual/reports-printing/print-finding-aid.rst

 Below are a few common questions and problems users might encounter in generating finding aids, and some suggestions on how to address them.

+Before proceeding, make sure that you have followed all the installation requirements for job scheduling in AtoM - for more information, see:
+:ref:`installation-asynchronous-jobs`.

+The AtoM Jobs page can possibly supply you with more information on any errors encountered, as finding aid generation is a :term:`job` handled asynchronously in AtoM.
+For more information on the Jobs page, see: :ref:`manage-jobs`.

+**Jump to:**

+* :ref:`fa-trouble-storage-excluded`
+* :ref:`fa-trouble-storage-included`
+* :ref:`fa-trouble-drafts-included`
+* :ref:`fa-trouble-no-generate-link`
+* :ref:`fa-trouble-file-missing`
+* :ref:`fa-trouble-fields-excluded`
+* :ref:`fa-trouble-ead-export-failed`

+.. _fa-trouble-storage-excluded:

 Physical storage information is not included in my finding aid
 --------------------------------------------------------------